The Fall of Tobruk: Description

 Once the German player completes these phases, the British player is given the same opportunity.
 This completes one turn, which represents 24 hours of game time.

+Victory conditions

+The player in possession of Tobruk at the end of the game is the winner.
+If the German player takes Tobruk but the Allied player exits enough units to Egypt, the German victory is reduced to "marginal."

 Publication history

 In 1975, Frank Chadwick designed The Fall of Tobruk, which was then published by Conflict Games.
+In 2004, Cool Stuff Unlimited published a revision of the game.

 Reception

 In a 1976 poll conducted by Simulations Publications Inc. to determine the most popular board wargames in North America, The Fall of Tobruk placed 80th out of 202 games.

 In Issue 23 of Moves (October–November 1975), Richard Berg noted that by coincidence, a number of wargames about Tobruk had been published at about the same time, but called The Fall of Tobruk "Possibly the best of the new Tobruk games."
 He thought the new play sequence "uniquely demonstrates the fluidity of desert warfare," and thought the game was "tense and tough."
 He concluded, "An intelligent and interested approach to the rules produces possibly the best game on this level and area.
 By all means, grab yourself a copy of this one."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer called Fall of Tobruk a "pleasant tactical game by the makers of Bar-Lev."
 Palmer found the combat system to be "fluid", and noted the importance of mines, and subsequently of engineers to remove the mines.